About the CMN

 Building Capacity for Tomorrow

 After the PHC ORI came to an end, the ACFP endeavored to continue and expand the work and scope of the CMN.
-Through support from Health Canada’s Substance Use and Addiction Program, the ACFP is able to expand the CMN to include primary care multidisciplinary teams members.
+Through support from Health Canada’s Substance Use and Addiction Program, the ACFP is able to expand the CMN to include primary care multidisciplinary team members.
 The CMN continues to look for unique and adaptive ways to increase the capacity of primary care teams in the areas of chronic pain and substance use.

 Please note this is not a referral service.